mostafa-nematpour/swift-touch/README.md

 ## Installation

-To install SwiftTouch.js, you can use npm or yarn:
+To install SwiftTouch.js, you can use npm:

 ```bash
 npm install swift-touch --save